Matthew 24:35 - Heaven and earth will pass away (1st century imminence & fulfillment?)

 Here is a summary illustrated:

-Could it be that Peter used interchangeably the destruction of SODOM with FIRE with the destruction of the present heavens and earth with FIRE?
+It is possible that Peter may have used interchangeably the destruction of SODOM with FIRE with the destruction of the present heavens and earth with FIRE.
 Could these two mentions refer to the same event as they would be interchangeably mentioned?

 For more similarities between Matthew 24/Luke 17 & 2 Peter 2: